 The area of the intestinal wall carries an important responsibility in selecting what can be absorbed and what should remain outside the body of the animal.
 To put this into the right perspective, it is important to realize that the surface of the intestinal tract is 300 times the size of the surface of the skin.
 At the same time, it should give a similar level of protection against invaders, while being highly permeable in order to absorb nutrients.
 Tight junctions, a complex protein structure formed between epithelium cells, play a crucial role in protecting the insides of the animal from the challenges present in the lumen.
 Many molecules present in the digestive tract (free radicals, toxins,...) put these tight junctions under continuous stress, which increases the risk of passage of toxins and/or pathogenic bacteria through the intestinal wall, inside the animal’s body.

-The totality of the intestinal integrity can additionally be protected by means of an intestinal coating.
-This protective layer, which is the result of complexation of tannin rich extracts with proteins present in the mucus layer, can reduce the impact of invading mechanisms on the intestinal integrity itself.
+The intestinal integrity can additionally be protected by means of an intestinal coating.
+This protective layer, which is the result of the interaction of tannin rich extracts with proteins present in the mucus layer, can reduce the impact of invading mechanisms on the intestinal integrity.

 As important as intestinal integrity may be, proper attention should be given to a balanced microflora.
-In this context, Lumance L does not strive to be an antibiotic complex, which eliminates all pathogens and beneficial bacteria.
+In this context, Lumance® L does not strive to be an antibiotic complex, which eliminates all pathogens and beneficial bacteria.
 It is especially designed to reduce the impact of the pathogenic bacteria.
 Organic acids have been used for over 15 years to positively influence the intestinal balance of microorganisms.
-Besides short chain fatty acids, medium chain fatty acids (MCFA’s) are also promising antibacterial compounds as they target pathogenic bacteria, which are less sensitive to SCFA.
+Besides short chain fatty acids (SCFA), medium chain fatty acids (MCFA) are also promising antibacterial compounds as they target pathogenic bacteria, which are less sensitive to SCFA.